 There isn’t much worse than showing up in a brand new outfit to have it ruined by your kayaking adventure.
 Be sure to stick with water-friendly fabrics to ensure that your clothes will last as long as possible and remain comfortable during your time spent on the water.
 This article How to Dress for Kayaking will give you valuable pointers on what clothing to buy and wear.

-Clothing that allows you to stay cool or lets you cool down quickly as the temperatures rise.
+Clothing that allows you to stay cool or lets you cool down quickly as the temperatures rise is important for this sport.
 I’m a huge fan of wearing cotton clothing, but I have to admit that it isn’t always the best choice for kayaking.
 Cotton can absorb quite a lot of water.

 Make sure to wear clothing that dries quickly and protects you from the sun.
 You should also bring a hat, sunglasses, gloves, and lip balm to keep your skin protected.
-Avoid wearing cotton clothing because it can take hours to dry.
+When wearing cotton clothing be aware it can take hours to dry.

 The wicking shirt is made from fibers specially designed to transport moisture from your body and back.
 The moisture moves towards the outside of the shirt.

 When you find yourself getting wet a lot, learning about wearing clothing that keeps you dry will be much more comfortable.
 As you get into your kayak, the last thing you want to do is sit on your wet clothing.

 Wet clothing will also cause your pants to cling to you as you paddle

 Wear loose-fitting clothing you can move in that is comfortable.